-2.4 Dosage Recommendations in Pediatric Patients
+2.3 Dosage Recommendations in Pediatric Patients

 NORVIR must be used in combination with other antiretroviral agents [see Dosage and Administration (2)].
-The recommended dosage of NORVIR in pediatric patients older than 1 month is 350 to 400 mg per m2 twice daily by mouth to be taken with meals and should not exceed 600 mg twice daily.
-NORVIR should be started at 250 mg per m2 twice daily and increased at 2 to 3 day intervals by 50 mg per m2 twice daily.
-If patients do not tolerate 400 mg per m2 twice daily due to adverse events, the highest tolerated dose may be used for maintenance therapy in combination with other antiretroviral agents, however, alternative therapy should be considered [see Dosage and Administration (2.6)].
+The recommended dosage of NORVIR in pediatric patients older than 1 month is 350 to 400 mg per m twice daily by mouth and should not exceed 600 mg twice daily.
+NORVIR should be started at 250 mg per m twice daily and increased at 2 to 3 day intervals by 50 mg per m twice daily.
+If patients do not tolerate 400 mg per m twice daily due to adverse events, the highest tolerated dose may be used for maintenance therapy in combination with other antiretroviral agents, however, alternative therapy should be considered.
+The use of NORVIR oral solution is recommended for children greater than 1 month who cannot swallow capsules.
+Please refer to the NORVIR oral solution full prescribing information for pediatric dosage and administration.